FREQUENTLY ASKED QUESTIONS

 Quick links: Fast Facts on CKD I CKD in Australia I Kidney Health Resources>

-Sign up on our Guest Book to register your support and tell why you feel the Australian Government's two year pilot scheme - Live Organ Donor Leave Support - should continue.
-Find out more here>
+Sign up to register your support and set out why you feel the Australian Government's two year pilot scheme - Live Organ Donor Leave Support - should continue.
+More here>

 What is organ and tissue donation and transplantation?

 Organ and tissue donation is a life-saving and life-transforming medical process where organs and/or tissues are removed from a donor and transplanted into someone who is very ill or dying from organ failure.
 Tissue donation also provides the opportunity to improve the quality of life for an individual.

 A transplant is a treatment for kidney failure but is not a cure.
 A transplant potentially offers a more active life and a longer life, free from dialysis as well as dietary restrictions.
 You can have a have a transplant if you are medically suitable and stable on dialysis.
 If the transplant is from a living donor, the operation can often be done before dialysis starts.